dehlirious/regexFun/README.md

 ```

-## Results
+## Performance Visualizations

-This was done using preg_match_all, php8.3

-When there are more regex layers than function layers, it seems to go rather quickly.
+This study, conducted using preg_match_all on PHP 8.3, explores the relationship between the depth of nested structures in functions and regex patterns, and their impact on processing times.

+Key findings include:

-The data has roughly shown that more function layers with smaller regex layer counts == slower processing times.
+ - Performance Dynamics: When regex complexity exceeds that of function layers, processing tends to be quicker.
+Conversely, a higher count of function layers paired with fewer regex layers results in slower processing times.
-The data also demonstrated that regex finished faster with more recursive layers, when there was a large quantity of function layers.
+ - Optimal Layer Ratio: Interestingly, regex processing speeds up with more recursive layers, especially noticeable with a high count of function layers.

-Note: After 62 layers, it seemed to stop matching.
-`preg_match_all(): Compilation failed: parentheses are too deeply nested at offset 2503`

-These pictures will only show 50 layers of regex unless otherwise stated.

-### 100 layer function, 40 layer regex, 50x times
+ - Limitation Observed: Beyond 62 layers, regex matching ceased, indicated by a compilation error due to excessively nested parentheses.

+### 100-Layer Function vs. 40-Layer Regex (50 iterations):
 ![3GITCapture](https://github.com/dehlirious/regexFun/assets/25449483/00790b21-6db3-4dd1-a15c-845d19d5f664)

-### A 40 layer function, tested at 50 layers of regex, 50x times
+### 40-Layer Function vs. 50-Layer Regex (50 iterations):
 ![0GITCapture](https://github.com/dehlirious/regexFun/assets/25449483/b2060ffd-d82c-4f72-860b-eb39769fd736)

 This demonstrates that it slopes off near the end, when there are more regex layers than function layers.

-### A 400 layer function, 50x times
+### 400-Layer Function vs. 50-Layer Regex (50 iterations):
 ![1GITCapture](https://github.com/dehlirious/regexFun/assets/25449483/54150cd3-1e6d-47ea-b042-a5a0c17814f4)

 This demonstrates that only having two layers of regex but a large quantity of function layers, takes up a LOT of time.

-### 200 layer function, 50x times
+### 200-Layer Function vs. 50-Layer Regex (50 iterations):
 ![5GITCapture](https://github.com/dehlirious/regexFun/assets/25449483/fcbb5d3e-f04f-4b25-a442-cfd3a9a2459c)

-Overall, do with the data what you can.

-### 2000 layer function, 50x times
+### 2000-Layer Function vs. 50-Layer Regex (50 iterations):
 ![6GITCapture](https://github.com/dehlirious/regexFun/assets/25449483/abbb31ed-37a7-4491-b2a6-cefa9889169f)

+The visual aids aim to provide a clearer understanding of the dynamics.

+Consider these insights carefully when working with nested structures in regex and functions.